 Five years later, Burns wrote to James Johnson, who was assembling a book of old Scottish songs: “The following song, an old song, of the olden times, and which has never been in print, nor even in manuscript until I took it down from an old man.”

 It’s unclear whether Johnson linked Burns to the song in his credits, but by the time the book was published in 1796, the poet was dead.
 He’d never know that those words would eventually help secure his own cultural immortality.

 The words aren’t the only element that evolved over the years; it’s believed that the original tune is different than the one we drunkenly hum along to today.
 Originally, the song had a more traditional folk sound, one that can be heard in (of all things) 2008’s Sex and the City movie.
 This version is still performed today, but with much less frequency than the New Year standard.
 The melody we all know was used at the suggestion of music publisher George Thompson.

-Today, “Auld Lang Syne” is one of the most recognizable songs around the world, where it's played at funerals, celebrations, and as a warning that closing time is approaching at stores throughout Japan.
+Today, “Auld Lang Syne” is one of the most recognizable songs around the world, where it’s played at funerals, at celebrations, and as a warning that closing time is approaching at stores throughout Japan.

 A version of this story ran in 2018; it has been updated for 2022.